iterative/dvc.org/content/blog/2020-04-16-april-20-community-gems.md

 title: April '20 Community Gems
 date: 2020-04-16
 description: |
-  Great discussions and technical Q&A's from our users.
+  A roundup of technical Q&A's from the DVC community.
+This month, we discuss the DVC cache, pipelines, cloud storage options and concurrency.
 descriptionLong: |
   A roundup of technical Q&A's from the DVC community.
 This month, we discuss the DVC cache, cloud storage options and concurrency.